vishwassrivastava/movie-app-lamadev-tuts-main/movie-app-lamadev-tuts-main/README.md

 ![GladTube](https://i.ibb.co/3zxZ0JC/GladTube.png)

-GLadTube is a Full-stack YouTube clone built using the MERN stack.
-It is based on Lama Dev's [YouTube Tutorial.](https://www.youtube.com/watch?v=CCF-xV3RSSs&list=PLj-4DlPRT48nfYgDK00oTjlDF4O0ZZyG8&index=32)
+VideoApp is a Full-stack YouTube clone built using the MERN stack.

-## What are the features of GLadTube
+## What are the features of VideoApp

 Users are able to sign-in if they already have an account or signup and register a new one.
 They can also choose signin with google using firebase authentication.